wp-plugins/mangapress/readme.txt

 == Changelog ==

 = 2.7 =
+* 2.7 RC 1
+  * Moved partial templates to sub-directory inside templates.
+  * Corrected issues in comic-specific conditional functions.
+  * Changed Ajax hooks to be admin-specific.

 * 2.7 Beta 3
   * Fixed missing template issues.
-Fixed issues with "Use theme template" settings.
+  * Fixed issues with "Use theme template" settings.

 * 2.7 Beta 2
   * Corrected issue with framework paths which prevented the Manga+Press Options forms from displaying properly.